 SiteGround offers a 30 day money back guarantee, so you can try it out without any financial fear.
 InMotion offers a staggering 90 day money back guarantee – that’s how confident they are that you’ll love their service!

 InMotion is the overall winner over SiteGround.
-It outperformed its competitor in all the areas that count – from hosting features to value for money, InMotion delivers an all-around stronger service.
-However, SiteGround has proven itself a reliable choice, with a great focus on speed, support, and security.
+It outperforms its competitor in all the areas that count – from hosting features to help and support, InMotion delivers an all-around stronger service.
+However, SiteGround has proven itself a reliable choice, with a great focus on security and great WordPress hosting.

 As ever, which provider you choose will depend on your own personal preference and what your site needs.
-If you want an officially recommended provider for your WordPress site, a wide range of high quality help and support options, or are after the highest uptime score, then SiteGround is your first choice.
+If you want an officially recommended provider for your WordPress site, a way to save money on creating a small site, then SiteGround is your first choice.

-If you want the best shared or VPS hosting on the market, a ton of free perks and top quality features, or real value for money, then InMotion is best.
-With its scalable price plans and extensive range of hosting options, your website will be in good hands.
+If you want a host with VPS or dedicated hosting, plans and storage to expand your site or website visitor count, then InMotion is best.
+With its scalable price plans and extensive range of hosting options, your website will be in fantastic hands.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.
 Analyses and graphics in this article are based on authentic sources cross-validated by our in-house experts.
 We take great care to ensure the information we publish is reliable and accurate.
 However, WBE takes no responsibility for any inaccuracy in information supplied to us by users, research participants, or other entities.